exponea/exponea-flutter-sdk/Documentation/in-app-content-blocks.md

 > 👍
 >
 > Always us descriptive, human-readable placeholder IDs.
-They are tracked as an event property and can be used for analytics within Engagement.
+They are tracked as an event property and can be used for analytics within {user.mkg}.

 ## Integration of a carousel view